massdriver-cloud/docs/docs/applications/02-getting-started.md

 The repository is available [here](https://hub.docker.com/repository/docker/massdrivercloud/phoenix-chat-example) and the code is on [GitHub](https://github.com/massdriver-cloud/phoenix-chat-example).

-Optionally, you can create a [container repository](/platform/container-repos) in Massdriver with a custom docker image and use the [Container Repository](/bundles/custom-widgets-and-fields#container-repositories) widget.

 ### Connections

 Your generated connections should resemble those below.
 In this example we have two required connections: